garrettmmoore/twitch-analytics-site/README.md

    npm install
    ```

+4. Copy the values from `.env.example` into a new `.env` file to set up your credentials

-4. Return to the root of the project, install dependencies, and start both the backend and frontend servers ->
+5. Return to the root of the project, install dependencies, and start both the backend and frontend servers ->
    ```bash
    npm install
    ```